How To Grow A Thick Full Beard

 Once you’ve gotten a trim, you’re going to be good for a while, at least another few weeks to a month.
 After that, you can maintain it yourself, or go back for another trim.

-I’ve included a couple videos from the gents over at BeardBrand on how to cut your beard at home here and here.
+I’ve included a couple of videos from the gents over at BeardBrand on how to cut your beard at home here and here.

 Here are some more tips to help you get the best beard trim at home:

 • Reserve some time to trim your beard.
 Allot at least 20 minutes or so.
 This is not an activity that should be done hastily.
-It’s a process and you don’t want to feel rushed.
+It’s a process, and you don’t want to feel rushed.

 • Wash your face/beard first.
 You want to get out any excess oil or dirt that could be weighing the hair down.